discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Guild commands

-Guild specific application commands are only available in the guild they have been created in, as such we'll be using `GuildApplicationCommandManager#create()` to create them:
+Guild specific application commands are only available in the guild they have been created in, as such, we'll be using `GuildApplicationCommandManager#create()` to create them:

 ```js {10}
 client.on('message', async message => {